VerviumStrike/SearchScrape/README.md

 # SearchScrape
 SearchScrape is a google search scraper programmed using Javascript, it scrapes the specific word in google search then respond it to the website in JSON.
-It's not very accurate and fast because it takes some time to scrape  but works
+It's not very accurate and fast because it takes some time to scrape but works.

 # Installation